Engine Hour-Based Maintenance: Stop Servicing on the Calendar

 • Wasteful Over-Servicing: Changing oil or replacing components based on a date often results in discarding perfectly good fluids and parts.
 For a large rental fleet, this waste adds up to thousands of dollars in unnecessary "preventative" costs.

-• Undetected Overworked Assets: Conversely, if a machine is being used heavily on a high-priority project, it may hit its 500-hour service interval months before the calendar says it’s due.
-By the time the "calendar date" arrives, the engine has been running on degraded oil for weeks.
+• Undetected Overworked Assets: Conversely, if a machine is being used heavily on a high-priority project, it may hit its 500-hour service interval months before the calendar says it's due.
+By the time the "calendar date" arrives, the engine has been running on degraded oil for weeks — a direct path to catastrophic failure.

-• Logistical Nightmares: Trying to track service dates for 15 Cat excavators, 8 Deere loaders, and 20 pieces of legacy equipment manually leads to missed windows and "portal hopping."
+• Logistical Nightmares: Trying to track service dates for 15 Cat excavators, 8 Deere loaders, and 20 pieces of legacy equipment manually leads to missed windows and "portal hopping" across five different OEM dashboards.

 Key Comparison: Usage vs. Time